Ed Thompson (Wisconsin politician)

-Allan Edward "Ed" Thompson (December 25, 1944 – October 22, 2011) was an American businessman and politician.
+Allan Edward Thompson (December 25, 1944 – October 22, 2011) was an American businessman and politician.
 He served as Mayor of Tomah, Wisconsin for two non-consecutive terms, and was the Libertarian candidate for Governor of Wisconsin in 2002, receiving nearly 11% of the vote in that race.
+His older brother, Tommy Thompson, was the 42nd governor of Wisconsin.

 Early life, education, and business career

 Thompson was born in Elroy, Wisconsin.
 His mother, Julie (née Dutton), was a teacher, and his father, Allan Thompson, owned and ran a gas station and country grocery store.
 A graduate of Royall High School in 1963, he was active in the drama department and competed in football, basketball, and track.
+Ed was the younger brother of Tommy Thompson.
 After high school, Ed briefly attended the University of Wisconsin–Madison before enlisting in the U.S. Navy during the Vietnam War.
 After being honorably discharged from the Navy, he married Kathy Nelson; the couple settled in Elroy and had four children: Ann Marie, Kristin Beth, Allan Edward “Chip” Thompson, and Joshua Thompson.

 Thompson was the owner of the Tee-Pee supper club, a restaurant in Tomah, and was the subject of the documentary A Remarkable Man.
 His older brother, Tommy Thompson, a Republican, was formerly Governor of Wisconsin and United States Secretary of Health and Human Services.